cubee-cb/ncr-pakify/.wiki/Entities.md

 An electrified/spiky box that usually covers level goals.
 If it lands over a tile, it will remove it from the stage until defeated.

 ### `searchlight` - Searchlight
 A beam of light which moves back and forth, where Variant defines the range of pixels to sweep over.
+Cycle offset can be adjusted: Higher value (0-1) makes it drop before others.

 Player can pass using a Sword Dash.